Larpoux/tau_doc/pages/fs/fs_examples/ex_simple_recorder.md

 ---
-title:  "Examples"
+title:  "Simple Recorder"
-summary: "A very simple Recorder"
+summary: "A very simple Recorder."
 permalink: fs-ex_simple_recorder.html
 ---

 The example source [is there](https://github.com/canardoux/flutter_sound/blob/master/example/lib/simple_recorder/simple_recorder.dart).
 You can have a live run of the examples [here](/tau/fs/live/index.html).

-{% include image.html file="examples/simple_recorder.png" %}

 This is a very simple example for Flutter Sound beginners, that shows how to record, and then playback a file.